The sun is the source of all energy, heat, and light. The amount of sunlight in an area determines what living thing can survive there.

 For example, the upper part of the sea or ocean receives a lot of sunlight.
-It is therefore warmer than the ocean floor, which has little or no light at all.
-Therefore, living things closer to the surface are very different from living things on the ocean floors.
+It is, therefore, warmer than the ocean floor, which has little or no light at all.
+Therefore, living things closer to the surface is very different from living things on the ocean floors.

 Different plants require different amounts of sunlight to survive.
 For example, ferns need less light, but dandelions need a lot of direct sunlight.